Vitalii23/rsschool-cv/cv.md

 ### Education
 University: city Tomsk TUSUR (Tomsk State University of Control Systems and Radioelectronics) mastered the direction 03.27.04 "Control in technical devices"
 ### English
-I speak English at level A1
+I speak English at level A